frobou/frobou-validator/readme.md

 ## frobou-validator ##
-validate some data, like min value, max value, etc. data must be on stdClass object.
+validate some data, like min value, max value, etc.
+data must be a stdClass object.

 **usage:**